Craig Pead: Coventry Sphinx

 Pead came out of retirement to join Midland Alliance club Coventry Sphinx in August 2010.
 He made just one appearance for the club, in a 4–3 defeat to Friar Lane & Epworth on 10 August.

 Redditch United

 Pead joined Conference North club Redditch United in August 2010 and made 12 appearances during the 2010–11 season.

 International career

 Pead was capped by England at U18 and U20 level.
 He was a part of the U20 squad which finished fourth at the 2002 Toulon Tournament.

 Coaching career

-On 14 August 2021, Pead joined Southern League Premier Division Central club Banbury United as first team coach.
+On 14 August 2021, Pead joined Southern League Premier Division Central club Banbury United as first team coach under manager Andy Whing.
+He later followed Whing, as his assistant, to National League club Solihull Moors and then to League Two club Barrow.

 Personal life

 Pead's father worked as a kit man at Coventry City.
-Whilst players at Brentford, Pead shared a flat in Feltham with Lee Thorpe.
+Whilst a player at Brentford, Pead shared a flat in Feltham with Lee Thorpe.
 After his retirement from football in 2009, Pead returned to the West Midlands and opened Soccer Rockz, a youth football coaching school.
 He later worked as Business Development Manager for BPMpro, as a personal trainer and as an FA-registered intermediary.